dijasila/GPAW/doc/install/installationguide.rst

 Try also::

-  [test]$ cd ~/gpaw/examples
+  [gpaw]$ mpirun -np 2 gpaw-python gpaw/test/spinpol.py

-  [examples]$ mpirun -np 2 gpaw-python H.py
+This will perform a calculation for a single hydrogen atom.

-This will perform a calculation for a single hydrogen atom parallelized with spin up on one processor and spin down on the other.
-If you run the example on 4 processors, you should get parallelization over both spins and the domain.
+First spin-paired then spin-polarized case, the latter parallelized over spin up on one processor and spin down on the other.
+If you run the example on 4 processors, you get parallelization over both spins and the domain.

 If you enabled ScaLAPACK, do::